lenon/stonks/README.md

 data analysis.
 The goal was to replace a complicated Excel spreadsheet I was using.

-Feel free to use the code as you like, but please keep in mind that there is no guarantee that it is 100% correct or will work for all cases.
+Feel free to use the code as you like, but please keep in mind that nothing here is guaranteed to be correct.

 ## Requirements